Getty Images is releasing an archive of 30,000 images on the African & Black Diaspora

 getty images black history and culture collection

-The initiative presents over 200 years’ worth of images depicting people, places, and events of the African and Black diaspora.
+The initiative presents over 200 years’ worth of images depicting people, places, and events of the and diaspora.
 Getty Images

 Duke Ellington leans over a piano.
 French colonial troops stand to attention during World War I. Abolitionists, cricket teams, Malcom X, The Jackson 5, a Dior runway show.
 These images are among the tens of thousands covering over 200 years of Black and African people, places, and events in Getty Images’ new Black History & Culture Collection.